ramigs/nuxt-fauna-article/nuxt-fauna.md

 touch .env
 ```

+copy the secret key and save it as after you navigate away from this page it is
+not going to be displayed again
 Paste the generated key right after the variable's name:

 ```
 FAUNA_ADMIN=
 ```

+"From here, we just need to access `process.env.FAUNA_SERVER_KEY` in order to access the right local
+environment variables.

 Let's create a function that handles a client connection to Fauna: